leon-madara/ResonaAI/project/progress/reports/README.md

 - ✅ Security auditing
 - ✅ Production deployment preparation

 **Key Achievement**: The core innovation (Dissonance Detector) is fully implemented and integrated, making ResonaAI unique in the mental health technology space.
+All database schemas for innovation features are now complete.

 ---